ucsb-cs156/s26/_lectures/week01a.md

 # For Wednesday (tomorrow)

-Complete P00, P01, P02 (all can be found on Canvas, and are straightforward; should take less than 30 minutes combined. ).
+Complete H00, and P01 on Canvas (should take less than 30 minutes combined. ).

 You may also like to start looking at tomorrow's discussion section activity and get a headstart on it; it involved downloading and installing software.